movementlabsxyz/movement-hack/book/src/week_1/Inro_to_move.md

-# Introduction to Move and Movement: its history, design principles, use cases, particularly in DeFi applications.
+# Introduction to Move and Movement
 This section is intended to orient the reader on the history of the language and various Move virtual machine implementations.

 ## Libra/Diem